plokhotnyuk/jsoniter-scala/README.md

 [error]   called from core module analyzer
 ```

-The workaround for Scala 2 is to split sources for JVM and JS and use Java enum emulation for JS.
+The workaround for Scala 2 is to split sources for JVM and other platforms and use Java enum emulation for Scala.js and
+Scala Native.

 Code for JVM:
 ```java